-Apart from MEPA, special attention is given to the status of Native American children under the Indian Child Welfare Act of 1978 (ICWA).
-Although ICWA has reduced the number of Indian children removed from their homes, advocates argue that inequalities in both public and private adoption systems still result in a disproportionate removal rate and other abuses.
+Apart from MEPA, special attention is given to the status of Native American children under the Indian Child Welfare Act of 1978 ("ICWA").
+In 2023, the Supreme Court upheld ICWA after it was challenged in Haaland v.
+Brackeen.
+Although ICWA has reduced the number of Native American children removed from their homes, advocates argue that inequalities in both public and private adoption systems still result in a disproportionate removal rate and other abuses.